Systemic racism: What it looks like in Canada and how to fight it?

 In order to move forward, it is essential to confront our past with racism and oppression as a country.
 Having knowledge and understanding in Canada’s history with racism provide us with the necessary foundation to the fight against injustice.

-This Racism in Canada timeline, developed by the BC Teachers’ Federation, provides an overview of systemic racism in Canada from the 1600s up until 2018.
-As you study this timeline, ask yourself the following questions: How have the laws changed?
+As you learn more about Canada’s history with racism, ask yourself the following questions: How have the laws changed?
 Is the targeted group still experiencing the effects of this event today?
 Were you familiar with this historical event?
 If not, what is the significance of you not knowing about this event?

 3. Speak up